schedulix/schedulix/README.md

 -------------------------------------------------------------------------------------------

-To upgrade from an older version to the current version, some database ischema changes have to be made.
+To upgrade from an older version to the current version, some database schema changes have to be made.
 SQL scripts are found in the sql/*_gen directories.

 Happy Hacking :-)